tlyakhov/gofoom/README.md

   may have performance limitations, overall level size should be unconstrained.
   - Requires high quality, efficient editing tools.
 - Cross-platform compatibility (Linux, Mac, Windows all work)
-- Avoid non-Golang integrations (e.g. cgo, assembly)
+- Avoid non-Golang integrations where possible (e.g. cgo, assembly) or provide cross-platform fallbacks.

 This project takes inspiration from Ken Silverman's BUILD engine used for Duke Nukem 3D for the portal concept and Doom of course, but as mentioned above